 An adequate system provides benefits to the whole population that are sufficient to prevent old-age poverty in addition to providing a means to smooth lifetime consumption for the population.
 An affordable system is within the capacity of society and individuals and does not displace other social or economic imperatives or have untenable fiscal consequences.
 A sustainable system is financially sound and can be maintained over a foreseeable horizon under a broad set of reasonable assumptions.
-A robust system has the capacity to withstand major shocks including those attributable to economic, demographic and political changes or trends.
+A robust system has the capacity to withstand major shocks, including those attributable to economic, demographic and political changes or trends.

-Over the last 20 years, the World Bank has made more than 200 loans, involving more than 60 countries that were related to pension reform and development.
-The bank has supported a diverse range of pension reforms within the Bank's multi-pillar framework.
-The bank has been influential in making several different types of pension system and social security reforms, including:
+Over the last 20 years, the World Bank has made more than 200 loans, involving over 60 countries, which were related to pension reform and development.
+The Bank has supported a diverse range of pension reforms within its multi-pillar framework.
+It has been influential in making several different types of pension system and social security reforms, including the following:

-- Parametric reforms that retain the basic structure of benefits, public administration, and the unfunded nature of the system, but where key elements of the parameters that define benefits, contributions and eligibility conditions are modified. - Reforms that change the structure of benefits that retain public administration and the unfunded nature of the system, but introduce concepts such as the non-financial or notional defined contribution arrangements into the system. - Market-based reforms that provide fully-funded benefits of either a defined benefit or defined contribution nature under private management arrangements - Reforms that combine public pre-funding and public administration, again based on either defined benefit or defined contribution concepts. - Multi-pillar reforms that diversify the structure of benefits, funding and administration of the system.
+parametric reforms that retain the basic structure of benefits, public administration, and the unfunded nature of the system, but where key elements of the parameters that define benefits, contributions and eligibility conditions are modified;

+- reforms that change the structure of benefits that retain public administration and the unfunded nature of the system, but introduce concepts such as the non-financial or notional defined contribution arrangements into the system; - market-based reforms that provide fully funded benefits of either a defined benefit or a defined contribution nature under private management arrangements; - reforms that combine public pre-funding and public administration, again based on either defined benefit or defined contribution concepts; and - multi-pillar reforms that diversify the structure of benefits, funding and administration of the system.

-It is the stated policy of the World Bank to include in its reform proposals the needs of the main target population groups in client countries, including: formal sector workers, informal sector workers, and the lifetime poor.
+It is the stated policy of the World Bank to include in its reform proposals the needs of the main target population groups in client countries, including formal sector workers, informal sector workers, and the lifetime poor.
 Some observers have suggested that the World Bank has used its role as lender to impose its views and opinions relating to pension reform and system structure on client countries as a condition of making funds available for social and economic development projects.
-The World Bank is sometimes criticized for its somewhat doctrinaire approach to economic and social policy development and in particular with its views in favoring funding and individual account arrangements.
-A particular area of contention relates to the World Bank's favoring of the notional defined contribution concept.
-The World Bank's goals of implementing adequate, affordable, sustainable and robust systems for providing retirement income, or old-age income support, in the terminology of the bank, constitute the bank's primary objectives.
-The bank also has secondary development goals that are important influences on the bank's policies.
-These secondary development goals are intended to create positive developmental outcomes by minimizing the potential negative impacts on labor markets and macroeconomic stability, while emphasizing positive impacts through increased national saving and financial markets development.
+The Bank is sometimes criticized for its somewhat doctrinaire approach to economic and social policy development and, in particular, for its tendency to favor funding and individual account arrangements.
+A specific area of contention relates to its favoring of the notional defined contribution concept.
+Its goals of implementing adequate, affordable, sustainable and robust systems for providing old-age income support constitute the Bank's primary objectives.
+The World Bank also has secondary development goals that influence its policies.
+These secondary goals are intended to create positive developmental outcomes by minimizing the potential negative impacts on labor markets and macroeconomic stability, while emphasizing positive impacts through increased national saving and development of financial markets.